jeffqchen/PSone_LCD_Screen_Info/README.md

 # PSone_LCD_Screen_Info

- Information regarding PSone LCD screen maintenance and repair.
+This is a collection of information regarding PSone LCD screen maintenance and repair that I've performed.

+Please visit the [Wiki](https://github.com/jeffqchen/PSone_LCD_Screen_Info/wiki) for all the write-ups.